How to Manage your Landscape Using Fewer Pesticides

 Practice good sanitation

-- Clean up fallen leaves from diseased plants, bag and dispose in landfill
+- Clean up fallen leaves from diseased plants, bag and dispose of in a landfill

 - Prune out diseased branches and dispose properly

-- Wear disposable gloves and wash clothing when working around plants know to be infected with easily spread diseases such as boxwood blight
+- Wear disposable gloves and wash clothing when working around plants known to be infected with easily spread diseases such as boxwood blight.

-- Remove dead plant material from vegetable garden where insects can overwinter
+- Remove dead plant material from vegetable gardens where insects can overwinter

 Catch pest problems early before they become harder to control